Travel distance, frequency of return and the spread of disease: Results

-Figures~\ref{SEIR}(a) and (b) plot the final epidemic size $\psi$ versus travel distance $r$ for different travel frequency $f$'s for each dataset after simulations were run over the entire length of the datasets (14 days for the Dakar dataset; 28 days for New York City) with 10,000 agents and a 5\% initial infected population.
+Figures~\ref{SEIR}(a) and (b) plot the time it takes for the disease to reach some set proportion $\tau$ of the population against exploration velocity for each dataset.
+The value of $\tau$ is set to 29\% for our Dakar data and 57\% for our New York City data.
+Thresholds are chosen to be the total epidemic size at the end of the study period under the strictest restrictions for each study area, respectively.
+Simulations were run over the entire length of the datasets (14 days for the Dakar dataset; 28 days for New York City) with 10,000 agents and a 5\% initial infected population.
 The trends are intuitive and not surprising.
-For a given $f$, $\psi$ increases monotonically with $r$: the further people are allowed travel, the bigger the epidemic.
-Similarly, for a given $r$, $\psi$ increases monotonically with $f$: more frequent trips leads to bigger epidemics.
-What is surprising, however, is that the $\psi(r)$ curves for each $f$ have similar shape.
-This echoes a previous finding \cite{dong2020spectral, schlapfer2020hidden} and hints that $\psi, r$ and $f$ might have a hidden, simple relationship.
+For a given $f$, $\tau$ decreases monotonically with $r$: the further people are allowed travel, the faster the epidemic spreads.
+Similarly, for a given $r$, $\tau$ decreases monotonically with $f$: more frequent return trips leads to faster-spreading epidemics.
+What is surprising, however, is that the $\tau(r)$ curves for each value of $f$ have similar shape.
+This echoes a previous finding \cite{ Schlapfer2021} and hints that $\tau, r$ and $f$ might have a simple relationship.
 Figures~\ref{SEIR}(c) and (d) show that they do.
-Under the rescaling $r \rightarrow r \cdot f$ all the data appear to merge, as if collapsing to a single, universal curve depending on the unifying factor $r\cdot f$.
+Under the rescaling $r \rightarrow r \cdot f$ all the data appear to merge, collapsing to a single curve that depends on the unifying factor $v := r\cdot f$, or exploration velocity.
 This curve can be empirically characterized as

-where $L, a$, and $b$ vary across cities and model types.
-Figure~\ref{SISIR} shows the same scaling collapse is achieved when the SI and SIR models are used, and Figure~\ref{robust} in the SM shows it persists for different values of the disease parameter $R_0$.
-Taken together, these findings suggest the $r \rightarrow r\cdot f$ scaling collapse is indeed universal, holding true over a wide range of datasets and disease processes.
+where $a$ and $b$ vary across cities and model types.
+Figure~\ref{SISIR} in the Supplementary Material shows the same scaling collapse is achieved when the SI and SIR models are used, and Figure~\ref{robust} in the SM shows it persists for different values of the disease parameter $R_0$.
+Taken together, these findings suggest the $r \rightarrow r\cdot f$ collapse persists across multiple disease processes.